jennybrown8/mcforge-1.14-gohome/README.md

 # GoHome Minecraft Forge Mod for MC 1.14+

+This is built against Minecraft 1.14 with matching Forge.
+My previous version was for 1.8.
+There's no version compatibility in between, for this mod.
+I wanted it caught up to the latest so I could use it again.
+Work in progress right now.
+I'll try to update this with a link to the jar once it's ready for distribution.

 # Go-Home Minecraft Mod Features

 The `/go home` command teleports you to Minecraft overworld's world-spawn as long as it's safe to land.